 At the Samson Environmental Center of Darrow School, New Lebanon, NY, the Living Machine is used to teach students about onsite biological wastewater treatment systems.
-This garden uses large tropical plants to create a refuge for the microorganisms that break down nutrients and chemicals in the water and releases water that is treated to tertiary or, if desired, drinking water quality.
+This garden uses large tropical plants to create a refuge for the microorganisms that break down nutrients and chemicals in the water and releases water that is treated to tertiary or, if desired. drinking water quality.

-Biological wastewater treatment systems, like this living machine, can transform "waste" into a resource that can be used to improve soil conditions on the site, save water, reduce the need for municipal treatment infrastructure, and address problems directly associated with septic system technologies.
+Biological wastewater treatment systems, like this living machine, can transform "waste" into a resource that can be used to improve soil conditions on the site. save water, reduce the need for municipal treatment infrastructure, and address problems directly associated with septic system technologies.

-Using this cistern, the Roy Lee Walker Elementary School in McKinney, TX, harvests rainwater.
+Roy Lee Walker Elementary School, in McKinney, TX, collects 700,000 gallons of rainwater each year.